 Once you’ve become a pro at picking out the most delectable lobster to cook (checkout our guide on the top lobsters to purchase, as well as our favorite), now is the time to get creative in the kitchen.

 Here are some fun and extremely doable recipes to use lobster in that will take your next summer gathering to a new level.
+The original recipes call for salt and pepper, but we're elevating them with Sergio's Seasoning!

 If you’re aiming for something easy, light, and with a touch of lemon, try this tasty lobster salad recipe from delish.
 It’s satisfyingly savory, and yet you’ll still want to wear a swimsuit after indulging in it.